Thank you for your applications to Round Three of the Catalyst Initiative.

-ABOUT THE CATALYST INITIATIVE:
+ABOUT THE CATALYST INITIATIVE

 The Catalyst Initiative supports place-based project teams comprised of an individual artist and a civic (community, non-profit, or municipal) partner to conceive and execute a small-scale local arts-based project created in response to an expressed need by the partner.

 CPCP offers the cohort of artists and civic partners conceptual and process support throughout planning, implementation and evaluation of their projects.
 CPCP makes site-visits, convenes the cohort and supports documentation.
 Artist and civic partner teams receive capacity-building in —

 You can read more about how CPCP defines Civic Practice here.